 Not So Dangerous Financial Danger

-In preparing for this article, I sought insight from film historian Stuart Galbraith IV, author of such books as Monsters Are Attacking Tokyo! and The Toho Studios Story, and The Emperor and the Wolf: The Lives and Films of Akira Kurosawa and Toshiro Mifune.
+In preparing for this article, I sought insight from film historian Stuart Galbraith IV, author of such books as Monsters Are Attacking Tokyo!, The Toho Studios Story, and The Emperor and the Wolf: The Lives and Films of Akira Kurosawa and Toshiro Mifune.
 When I asked for his opinion on whether Toho nearly collapsed shooting Godzilla and Seven Samurai, he told me:

 “I found no evidence of that at all, and there’s probably no truth to it, either.
 Seven Samurai did go over budget, but I’d doubt the final cost of the two films combined was even 7-8% of the total negative cost of the studio’s annual slate that year.
 So, no, it wouldn’t have bankrupted them, even if the films had flopped.”

 That, too, makes imminent sense in context.
 As expensive as these films were and as miffed as the Toho execs would’ve surely been had one or all of them flopped, the studio was holding up very well on a financial level and more than likely would’ve survived.
 At the time, the Japanese film industry was in full force, cranking out—literally—hundreds of films each year.
-While Toho’s bastard child Shin-Toho (formed during the unrest of the earlier mentioned labor strikes) was struggling along due to poor management and insufficient bookings, the parent company was thriving, spawning an average annual output of 60-100 pictures, with 68 Toho-produced films in 1954 alone (hence the 7-8% negative cost estimate Galbraith suggests above).
-Very few of these pictures would’ve had budgets even remotely comparable to those spent on Seven Samurai or even Godzilla; but the combined costs of such a huge quantity would’ve likely outdistanced the two films under discussion, and then some.
+While Toho’s bastard child Shin-Toho (formed during the unrest of the earlier mentioned labor strikes) was struggling along due to poor management and insufficient bookings, the parent company was thriving, spawning an average annual output of 60-100 pictures, with 68 Toho-produced films in 1954 alone.
+Very few of these would’ve had budgets comparable to that spent on Seven Samurai or even Godzilla; but the combined costs of such a huge quantity would’ve likely outdistanced the two films under discussion, and then some.
 On top of that, Toho, then as now, owned many of its own theaters, meaning they could keep a greater percentage of the profits.